tammo-v/astro-platform-starter/src/pages/patents.md

 ---
 title: Patent Structure
 layout: ../layouts/Layout.astro
-description: Overview of Symbolic Computing’s initial patent suite, defining device-rooted trust across eight verticals.
+description: Overview of the parent patent architecture defining device-rooted authentication across physical and online domains.
-ogTitle: Symbolic Computing — Authentication Patent Suite
+ogTitle: Symbolic Computing — Device-Rooted Authentication
-ogDescription: Explore the provisional patents that define device-rooted trust across networks, peers, IoT, physical access, services, accounts, checkout, and service-to-service.
+ogDescription: A parent patent defining device-delegated, hardware-rooted authentication across networks, devices, services, and accounts.
 ---

-## Authentication Patent Suite
+## Authentication Patent Structure

-Symbolic Computing’s first portfolio consists of eight provisional patents, together defining a unified framework for authentication.

-Each addresses a different vertical but relies on the same underlying substrate, ensuring consistency across services, devices, networks, and transactions.
+Symbolic Computing’s current work is organized around a single parent patent defining a device-rooted authentication architecture based on device-delegated cryptographic authorization.

+The parent architecture applies across multiple trust domains.
+The sections below describe the primary domain areas in which the same underlying model is embodied, rather than separate or independent inventions.

 ---

-### Part A — Wireless Authentication
+### Part A — Wireless and Physical Authentication

 - **A1.
 Device-Rooted Network Authentication**
-  Seamless access to Wi-Fi and wired networks, anchored directly in the device.
+  Device-based access to Wi-Fi and wired networks without shared credentials or certificate infrastructure.

 - **A2.
 Device-Rooted Peer Authentication**
-  Stronger trust for peripherals and peer devices, built into everyday pairing.
+  Stronger trust for peripherals and peer devices, integrated into familiar pairing workflows.

 - **A3.
 Device-Rooted IoT Authentication**
-  Secure onboarding and lifecycle management for connected devices, at home or in industry.
+  Secure onboarding and lifecycle control for consumer and industrial connected devices, including headless systems.

 - **A4.
 Device-Rooted Physical Authentication**
-  Turning personal devices into keys for cars, buildings, and hospitality.
+  Using personal devices as cryptographic keys for vehicles, buildings, and hospitality environments.

 ---

 ### Part B — Online Authentication

 - **B1.
 Device-Rooted Service Authentication**
-  Extending device trust into the way services are accessed online.
+  Extending device-rooted trust into online service interactions through reciprocal authentication.

 - **B2.
 Device-Rooted Account Authentication**
-  A consistent model for accounts and identity, spanning devices and platforms.
+  A consistent, device-based model for account identity and continuity across platforms.

 - **B3.
-Device-Rooted Transaction Orchestration**
-  A unified approach to purchases, subscriptions, and fulfillment.

-- **B4.
 Device-to-Service Authentication**
-  Strengthening trust between backend systems and APIs.
+  Cryptographic trust between backend systems, APIs, and agentic AI services, using the same device-delegated authorization model.

 ---

-Taken together, these eight provisional patents establish the foundation for device-rooted trust.
-Each stands alone in its domain, but the true value emerges in combination: a unified authentication substrate that can scale across services, enterprises, and consumer ecosystems.
-This portfolio forms the first phase of a broader architecture, with further patents to follow as the work extends into adjacent domains.
+Together, these domain areas illustrate how a single device-rooted authentication architecture can be applied consistently across physical and online environments.